PARABLES OF INDIVIDUAL RESPONSIBILITY 2: 1.5 TALENTS Mt 25 : 14 - 30; Lk 19 : 12 - 27

 talents are quite similar, but there are differences.
 The times and places are different.
 The parable of the pounds was spoken to multitudes as Jesus journeyed to Jerusalem from Jericho for the Passover feast, his last before his crucifixion.
 The parable of the talents was spoken to the

-day after Jesus had entered Jerusalem.
+disciples as Jesus and the twelve were on the Mount of Olives on the third day after Jesus had entered Jerusalem.
 In the parable of the pounds the master gave the same amount of money to each servant.
 He did not

 demand the same result from each, for he knew each had different